coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ### C Prototype
 `void get_pos_from_transform_mtx(Vec3f dest, Mat4 objMtx, Mat4 camMtx);`

-### Description
-Extracts the position (translation component) from the transformation matrix `objMtx` relative to the coordinate system defined by `camMtx` and stores that 3D position in `dest`.
-This can be used to get the object's coordinates in camera space

 [:arrow_up_small:](#)

 <br />

 ## [mtxf_align_terrain_normal](#mtxf_align_terrain_normal)

+### Description
+Aligns `dest` so that it fits the orientation of a terrain surface defined by its normal vector `upDir`.
+The transformation is positioned at `pos` and oriented with a given `yaw`.
+This is often used to make objects sit naturally on uneven ground

 ### Lua Example
 `mtxf_align_terrain_normal(dest, upDir, pos, yaw)`